 The idea behind these vaccine credential certificates is fairly straightforward—in essence, they’re supposed to provide people with proof that they’ve been vaccinated.
 Dig beneath the surface, however, and a swarm of complexities unfolds.
 In our first article in this series, which considers these issues through a cybersecurity lens, we briefly outlined some of these challenges, such as the complexities associated with ethics and trust, governance, data sharing, and data protection.
 In this second installment, we dive deeper into the ethical and trust-related concerns that credential verifiers will need to consider in reviewing both local and out-of-country vaccine credentials.

 In considering issues related to trust, a definition may be useful.
-Deloitte views trust as an intricate balance between competence and intent—and an organisation fully thrives only when both are present.
-Competence refers to an organisation’s ability to execute and deliver on its promises.
+Deloitte views trust as an intricate balance between competence and intent—and an organization fully thrives only when both are present.
+Competence refers to an organization’s ability to execute and deliver on its promises.
 Intent is the driver that underlies those actions and promises.
-Typically, organisations with good intent act transparently and for reasons beyond mere financial gain.
+Typically, organizations with good intent act transparently and for reasons beyond mere financial gain.

 In exploring these topics, we’d like to stress that this is a huge and multifaceted issue, and this article considers only one small piece of a much larger mosaic.
 To fill out this story, we will continue to delve into numerous related topics in the weeks and months to come.